naeemzee/resume/README.md

-# resume
+# Resume Porjects
-Projects I am showcasing for my resume.
+Projects that I am showcasing for my resume.